syncfusion-content/install-docs/Common/Essential-Studio/Add-on.md

 5. After reading the License Agreement, select the I accept the terms and conditions check box.

 6. Click Next.
-The Installation Location screen opens.
+The Select Platform screen opens.
+Select the required platforms to install the assemblies and click Next.

     ![](Add-on_images/Link-Install-Setup_img4.png)

-7. To install in the displayed default location, click Next.
+7. The Installation Location screen opens.

     N> Click Browse to choose a location for installing the Essential Studio assemblies.

-8. The Select Platform screen opens.
-Select the required platforms to install the assemblies.
+8. To install in the displayed default location, click Next.

     ![](Add-on_images/Link-Install-Setup_img6.png)

-9. Click Next to continue with the installation.
+9. Link Install installation will be started.

     ![](Add-on_images/Link-Install-Setup_img7.png)